You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
-Lipitor is available in various forms, including tablets and oral solutions.
+Lipitor, also known as atorvastatin, is a statin medication that is used to lower cholesterol levels in patients with high cholesterol or heart disease.
+It works by inhibiting the production of cholesterol in the liver.
+Lipitor is a widely prescribed medication that has been shown to reduce the risk of heart attacks and strokes.

 The Interaction Between Warfarin and Lipitor